StatMixedML/XGBoostLSS/README.md

 ## Supported Distributions

 Currently, XGBoostLSS only supports the Gaussian distribution (both location and scale).
-More continuous distributions (e.g., Student-T, Gamma, ...), as well as discrete, mixed discrete-continuous and zero-inflated distributions are to come soon.
+More continuous distributions (e.g., Student-t, Gamma, ...), as well as discrete, mixed discrete-continuous and zero-inflated distributions are to come soon.

 | Distribution   |     Type      |       Range                 |     Parameters    |
 | -------------- | --------------| -----------------           | ----------------- |